Field Trips and Optional Student Travel

 The university supports student learning and enrichment activities outside the classroom, including field trips and other university-coordinated travel.
 The information and resources on this page are provided to assist faculty or staff trip coordinators in planning.
 Please review and contact us if you have questions or need additional guidance.

-Required field trip - group travel sponsored by an academic unit, coordinated and accompanied by a faculty or staff member.
+Required field trip - group travel sponsored by an academic unit.
 The trip is part of a course curriculum and is an official component of a student's grade.

-Trip coordinators must arrange transportation and accompany the group for a required field trip, and are strongly encouraged to do so for optional trips.
+Trip coordinators must arrange transportation and accompany the group on the trip.
 Trip coordinators should not transport students in their personal vehicles to avoid personal liability.